-Paddy served as Deputy General Secretary of Usdaw for 14 years.
+Paddy then served as Deputy General Secretary of Usdaw for 14 years.
 He co-ordinated the Union’s recruitment campaigns, and the work of the very successful Organising Academy.
 In the 14 years in the role, the Union’s recruitment and organising strategy helped Usdaw to grow by more than 100,000 members.

-Paddy Lillis biography correct at July 2020.
+Paddy Lillis biography correct at April 2021.

 Dave McCrossen, a former employee of the Co-operative Retail Society, started his Usdaw career when he became an Area Organiser in 1989.
 Sixteen years later he was promoted to Deputy Divisional Officer.
 Working closely with Paddy Lillis, he was responsible for developing the organising agenda within the Division and seeing it grow from 39,000 members to more than 65,000.
 In 2014 Dave was successful in securing the position of Divisional Officer.
 As the Divisional Officer in the Eastern Division, Dave was involved in signing a number of new and improved agreements with employers, as well as working closely with a number of MPs.

 In 2018 he was elected as the Deputy General Secretary of Usdaw.